AfreenTabassumm/-Dynamic-Retailmart-Dashboard-Excel-Project/README.md

 | 4 | Paper | 3,538 |
 | 5 | Chairs | 3,434 |

-This view helps identify products with strong order demand.
+This analysis helps identify products with strong customer demand.

 ---

-### 5. Bottom 5 Sub-Categories
+### 5. Bottom 5 Sub-Categories by Total Orders

-The dashboard also identifies sub-categories with comparatively lower order volumes.
+The dashboard also highlights the five sub-categories with comparatively lower order volumes.

 | Rank | Sub-Category | Orders |
 |---:|---|---:|